 Terrestrial Ecosystems Description of Ecosystem, Vegetation Type, Original Extent, Threshold (ha, %), Ecosystem Status

-Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Critically From the vegetation map from Cape Farm mapper ( Appendix D ), vegetation that would have been present on site include Kogelberg Sandstone Fynbos.
-According to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection, this type of vegetation is classified as critically endangered.
-However, from the site photographs ( Appendix C ) it is clear that site has been completely transformed with grass visible on site.
-No natural vegetation remains.
+Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Critically According to the vegetation map ( Appendix D ) the vegetation that would have been present on the site is Cape Lowland Alluvial Vegetation.
+This type of vegetation is classified as Critically Endangered in the Western Cape in terms of NEMBA National list of Ecosystems that are threatened and in need of protection Site Photos ( Appendix C ) indicate that area transformed and disturbed due to previous developments with no natural vegetation remaining.

 Endangered

 Vulnerable

 Least Threatened

 Aquatic Ecosystems

-channelled an and (including rivers, depressions, anelled and unchanneled wetlands, flats, s pans, and artificial wetlands) Estu Jary Coastline
+channelled ar iding rivers, dep id unchanneled id artificial wetk wetlands, flats, Estu Jary Coastline

-YES NO UNSURE YES NO YES NO
+YES NO UNSURE YES NO ¥ES- NO